-Now the origins of the polish chicken is a bit unclear however, there are several anecdotes saying that the bird came from Europe.
+The origins of this breed is a bit unclear, however, there are several anecdotes saying that the bird came from Europe.
 The most notable story is that in 1736, the King of Poland was dethroned and fled to France bringing with him his beloved Polish chickens.

 Where To Buy Polish Chickens?